The Succulent Plant Page goes to Families of Succulent Plants goes to

 Marlothistella uniondalensis Schwantes 1928

-Branching tap roots support a mat of lanceolate leaves and purple flowers on stalks.
+Branching tap roots support a mat of lanceolate succulent leaves and purple flowers on stalks.
 Native to the Uniondale district of the Western Cape.

 Marlothistella stenophylla SA Hammer 1995 Syn.
 M. stenophyllum L. Bolus 1925